I’ll Be There For You

 Laboring at home and knowing when it is time to go to the hospital or birth center, or knowing when it is time to call your midwife

-Positions to promote the descent and optimal position of your baby
+Positions that can promote the descent and optimal position of your baby

-Comfort techniques, and guiding your birth partner through breathing and relaxation techniques, massage, counter pressure, meditation, visualization, vocalization, and the use of a TENs Unit and water therapy
+Comfort measures, breathing and relaxation techniques, massage, counter pressure, meditation, visualization, vocalization, the use of a TENs Unit, and water therapy.

 Navigating decisions you need to make for your baby regarding feeding preferences, medications, and immunizations, and what to expect in the first days of life